harvard-nrg/dwiqc/docs/source/xnat.rst

 .. image:: images/get-output.png

-*dataset_description.json* conatains very basic information about the downloaded data.
+*dataset_description.json* contains very basic information about the downloaded data.
 It's required by BIDS format. *sourcedata* contains the raw dicoms of all the downloaded scans. *sub-PE201222* (will differ for you) contains the downloaded data in proper BIDS format.
 If you enter the directory, you should see the subject session, then three more directories: *anat*, *dwi* and *fmap*.
 Those directories contain the MR Session's respective anatomical, diffusion and diffusion fieldmap data.
 If one of the directories is missing or empty, verify that your session's scans have been tagged correctly and that the data is downloadable.

 get: Common Errors
 """"""""""""""""""